Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: Module Reduction via Diagonal CDPR's Analysis

-\textit{Applying CDPR.} For $k\le 8$, the ring $R$ is a PID, so $J_i$ is principal.
-For $k\ge 9$, the free $R$-modules arising in MLWE generically yield principal $J_i$.
-Here, the non-principal case is dealed with the class-group algorithm of Biasse-Song \cite{BiasseSong16} at the same asymptotic cost.
-Now, pick any generator $\alpha_{i,0}\in J_i$ and apply the CDPR short-generator algorithm \cite{CDPR16,CDW17} to the principal ideal $(\alpha_{i,0})\subseteq R$.
+\textit{Applying CDPR's algorithm.} For $k\le 8$, the ring $R$ is a PID, so $J_i$ is principal.
+For $k\ge 9$, the free $R$-modules arising from MLWE generically yield principal $J_i$.
+Here, the non-principal case will be deal with the algorithm of Biasse-Song \cite{BiasseSong16} at the same asymptotic cost.
+Now, pick any generator $\alpha_{i,0}\in J_i$ and apply the CDPR's short-generator algorithm \cite{CDPR16,CDW17} to the principal ideal $(\alpha_{i,0})\subseteq R$.
 This returns a unit $u_i\in R^\times$ such that $\alpha_i':= u_i^{-1}\alpha_{i,0}$ is a generator of $J_i$ satisfying